matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 );
 ```

-- Use decorator when you have lots of objects each with a specific behavior independent of all other
+- Use decorator when you have lots of objects each with a specific behavior independent of all other.
-- Each class can be constructed from an object of the common interface or base class
+- Each class can be constructed from an object of the common interface or base class.

-### When should switching to Decorator Pattern?
+**When should switching to Decorator Pattern?**

-- When a class is constantly being modified to implement new interfaces
+- When a class is constantly being modified to implement new interfaces.

-### Implementing Decorator Pattern
+**Implementing Decorator Pattern**

 ```java
 public interface Order {